mrcha033/odysai/README.md

 ## Development Notes

 - Backend uses in-memory storage (data resets on server restart)
-- AI responses are mocked with realistic delays
+- AI responses are generated via Gemini; if `GEMINI_API_KEY` is absent, templates are used
 - No authentication required for MVP (uses localStorage for session)
 - Polling used for updates (not WebSocket)